Discover Castles, Medieval Bridges & Ghost Stories

 Piazza al Serchio

-Noteworthy are the naturally occurring stone peaks, many of which emerge out of the river Soraggio and S.Michele, called "doglioni," which are made of rocks that have a volcanic origin.
-As you enter the town from the direction of Lucca, there is a steam engine (gruppo 940), specifically built to enter into the Apennine mountains in central Italy.
-It stands ready to protect the small town and appears to explode out of a tunnel with the land formation doglioni behind it.
+Noteworthy are the naturally occurring stone peaks, many of which emerge out of the river Soraggio and S.Michele, called "doglioni".
+These curious forms are made of rocks that have a volcanic origin.
+As you enter the town from the direction of Lucca, there is a steam engine (Gruppo 940): this particular model was specifically built with a strong motor to enter into the steep Apennine mountains in central Italy.
+It stands as if ready to protect the small town and appears to explode out of a tunnel with the land formation doglioni behind it.

-This last stop is a bridge between the two regions: Gafagnana and Lunigiana.
+This last stop is a bridge between two regions: Garfagnana and Lunigiana and not to be confused with Fortezza di Verrucole, found closer to Castelnuovo di Garfagnana.